MatteoBattilana/meta-ppgsensors/README.md

     IMAGE_INSTALL_append = " ppgmod"
     KERNEL_MODULE_AUTOLOAD += "ppgmod"
     ```
-* If not already present, you have to add the layer `meta-ppgsensor` to the Linux distribution in the `conf/bblayers.conf` file under the `BBLAYERS` parameter.
+* If not already present, you have to add the layer `meta-ppgsensors` to the Linux distribution in the `conf/bblayers.conf` file under the `BBLAYERS` parameter.
 The following section, shows an example for Raspberry Pi 2 B:
     ```
     BBLAYERS ?= " \
       /opt/poky/meta \